projectara/greybus-spec/source/special.rst

     The AP uses this operation to power down the SVC and all the devices it controls.

+.. c:function:: int connection_quiescing(u8 intf_id, u16 cport_id);

+    The AP uses this operation to notify the SVC that a connection being torn down is quiescing.

 Greybus SVC Operations
 ^^^^^^^^^^^^^^^^^^^^^^